Tamiflu (oseltamivir) Online Prescription

 Tamiflu (oseltamivir) is an antiviral medication indicated for the treatment of influenza in certain patients.
 Through Push Health, one can request a Tamiflu prescription online and, if appropriate, get Tamiflu pills delivered or at a local pharmacy.

-What is Tamiflu?
+What is Tamiflu and how does Tamiflu work?
 Tamiflu belongs to a class of medications known as influenza neuraminidase inhibitors.
 Tamiflu is thought to attack the influenza virus that causes the flu as opposed to just masking symptoms.
 The main Tamiflu ingredient is oseltamivir, an antiviral medication.
-Tamiflu is indicated for the treatment of influenza in patients 1 year and older who have been symptomatic for no more than 2 days and for prophylaxis of influenza in patients 1 year and older.
+Tamiflu is indicated for the treatment of influenza in patients 1 year and older who have been symptomatic for no more than 2 days and for prophylaxis of influenza in patients 1 year and older which is slightly different than the indications for Xofluza.
 The efficacy of Tamiflu in people who begin therapy after 48 hours of symptoms is not known.

 Tamiflu capsules are available in 30mg, 45mg and 75mg doses.
 Tamiflu capsules are hard gelatin capsules that are light yellow or grey in color.
 Tamiflu oral suspension is formed from a white powder of 300mg oseltamivir base which is concentrated to 12mg/mL and has a tutti-frutti flavor.
 Tamiflu, when used in the treatment of influenza, is often prescribed as a twice daily medication for a period of 5 days but the regimen depends on the judgement of the prescribing medical provider.
 Patients who are renally impaired may require Tamiflu dosing adjustments.
 Oseltamivir phosphate is absorbed from the gastrointestinal tract after oral administration and is converted in by esterases in the liver to oseltamivir carboxylate.
 There is no significant effect on peak plasma concentrations if oseltamivir is taken with food.
 Resistance to oseltamivir by influenza A viruses has been observed.

 Tamiflu (oseltamivir) is not available over-the-counter (OTC) as it is a prescription medication in the United States.
-Push Health connects people who think that they might need a Tamiflu prescription with licensed medical providers who can prescribe Tamiflu pills when it is appropriate to do so.
-Tamiflu's cost is roughly $5 per pill at many pharmacies.
+Tamiflu's cost is roughly $5 per Tamiflu 75 mg capsule at many pharmacies but the price of Tamiflu will vary from pharmacy to pharmacy.
 Tamiflu coupons are available at times from the manufacturer or other sources.
+Some insurance plans may also cover the cost of a Tamiflu prescription when indicated and part of the insurance plan coverage.
 A generic Tamiflu was approved by the FDA in 2016.

 Can I Buy Tamiflu Online?